kwsong/cs160su23/_staffers/ta2.md

 pronouns: he/him
 ---

 Hi everyone !
 I'm Christopher, a rising 4th year majoring in CS.
 I've only recently gotten into design so I hope to be doing a lot of learning with all of you.
-I really enjoy obscure video games (play hylics !) so hmu with recs :D. My office hours are 4-5pm on Tuesdays.
+I really enjoy obscure video games (play hylics !) so hmu with recs :D. My office hours are 4-5pm on Tuesdays in Cory 284.